Welcome back! Pick up where you left off.

 Refrigerators

 Refrigerators, especially outdated ones, are notoriously inefficient.
-If your fridge is more than 10 years old, it’s time to upgrade.
-ENERGY STAR-certified refrigerators are around 9% more energy efficient than standard models and can help you save a pretty penny over the next few years.6 To find how much money you can save by replacing or retiring your old fridge or freezer, check out the Flip Your Fridge calculator.
+If your fridge is more than 10 years old, you should upgrade.
+ENERGY STAR-certified refrigerators are around 9% more energy-efficient than standard models and can help you save a pretty penny over the next few years.6

 View ENERGY STAR most efficient refrigerators ›